Vadagon/vadagon.github.io/_posts/2018-05-10-How to start developing Chrome Extensions today.md

 That's all =)
 ## Remark
-Below are explanations to make process of extension development clear and easy.
+Below are explanations about how to make process of extension development clear and easy.
-But you can do a different way (the way that I passes, BTW):
+But you can do a different way (the way that I passed):

 - visit [GitHub repo](https://github.com/orbitbot/chrome-extensions-examples) with Chrome extensions examples
 - And learn about what do you need to know using this [official docmentation](https://developer.chrome.com/extensions/devguide)